Avril112113/SelenScript/readme.md

 ## Reserved Words
 All Lua's reserved words and any that SelenScript provides like `interface` ect
-also variables starting with `__sls` is reserved, using these may cause unexpected results
+also variables starting with `__ss_` is reserved, using these may cause unexpected results

 ## Notes
 Using an expression statements in a format string may cause unexpected results
-you can still use a return in a `do` statement without using it as a expression, but it will work as it would in Lua for example
+You can still use a return in a `do` without using it as a expression, but it will work as it would in Lua, for example;
 ```Lua
 function gz(b)
 	if b then goto later end